BetterHelp & Insurance: Does My Insurance Plan Cover Online Therapy?

 Takeaway

-If you’re using an online therapy platform like BetterHelp, insurance coverage can vary.
-While most insurance companies don’t cover online therapy at this time, you can submit a claim to your provider to see if you can obtain full or partial coverage.
-To find out more, call your health insurance provider and ask about the mental health coverage available through your plan.
-Also, if you have a health savings account (HSA), you may discover that you can use this tax-free fund to pay for online therapy with a licensed mental health professional.
+If you’re using an online therapy platform like BetterHelp, insurance coverage for mental health services can vary.
+While most insurance companies don’t cover online therapy sessions at this time, you can submit a claim to your insurance provider to see if you can obtain full or partial coverage.
+To find out more, call your health insurance provider and ask about the mental health coverage available through your insurance plan.
+Also, if you have a health savings account (HSA), you may discover that you can use this tax-free fund to pay for online therapy with a licensed mental health professional rather than involving your insurance provider directly.

-A lack of cost coverage doesn’t have to be a deterrent to getting help.
-BetterHelp offers affordable pricing that may be comparable with the co-payments required by most plans.
-Also, BetterHelp offers scholarships to individuals who qualify for a discount on their subscriptions.
+A lack of health insurance or cost coverage through an insurance company doesn’t have to be a deterrent to getting help.
+BetterHelp offers affordable pricing that may be comparable with the co-payments required by most insurance plans for healthcare expenses.
+Also, BetterHelp offers scholarships to individuals who qualify for a discount on their subscriptions based on their monthly income and employment status.

 With an affordable subscription, you can be matched with a licensed therapist who has experience in your specific areas of concern.
 Take the first step toward improved mental health and reach out to BetterHelp today.

-Don't feel overwhelmed by the world of online therapy and healthcare.
+Don't feel overwhelmed by the world of online therapy, health insurance, and healthcare.
 While many services may not be covered, there are affordable options.
 If you're interested in learning about BetterHelp, you can click here.

 Seeking to improve your mental health?